Grantham Scholar Tinashe Mawodza reports on a Grantham Centre panel at COP22 on the energy-water-food nexus.

-Our Director, Professor Tony Ryan, spoke next.
-He gave an interesting overview of how interconnected the sustainability system is, highlighting the importance of co-operation between different sectors to achieving holistic global sustainability.
-Tony also noted that current proven techniques and technologies had the capacity to provide possible solutions to global sustainability problems, but that the major challenge was engaging policymakers to craft and implement legislation that is in line with recommendations given by researchers.
+Tony also noted that current proven techniques and technologies had the capacity to provide possible solutions to global sustainability problems.
+But the challenge was engaging policymakers to create legislation is in line with recommendations given by researchers.